 Why I Like Xojo

-I'm required to use specific tools from time to time because the customer specifies them in my professional life.
-There may also be guidelines that dictate how to name your variables, functions, classes and how you need to document them with some companies.
-Sometimes you just don't have the freedom to choose your favorite tool or platform.
+I’m required to use specific tools from time to time because the customer specifies them in my professional life.
+There may also be guidelines that dictate how to name your variables, functions, and classes and how you need to document them with some companies.
+Sometimes you just don’t have the freedom to choose your favourite tool or platform.
 But as much as I like macOS over Windows, I pretty much love returning to Xojo when I had to use a different toolset.
-Why using Xojo?
+Why use Xojo?
 You can only answer this question individually, and I can only share my experience.

 Many tools have their justification and their pros and cons.
 It is by definition impossible that an “all-rounder” can do everything and that just as well, quickly, stably, and future-proof as a specialized tool.

 That is not only the case with programming but also with everyday household items.
 Let’s take a washer-dryer combination.
 To the best of my knowledge, the dryer unit still has limitations (for instance, less laundry weight possible) than two separate units.
 A stove with an integrated microwave and a steamer has advantages (all-in-one) but limitations to two or three individual devices (the most obvious difference: you can not effectively use the functions simultaneously for multiple dishes).